Performance evaluation of concrete liners for high-temperature potash brine applications

 In support of a potash mining corporation, we conducted a targeted evaluation of liner systems intended for reinforced concrete structures operating in challenging service environments.
 The objective was to determine the most effective protective lining solution to ensure long-term durability and structural integrity.

 Commercial liners were applied to reinforced concrete specimens and subjected to prolonged exposure in a controlled environment simulating field conditions.
-The evaluation methodology included a combination of non-destructive and mechanical assessments to benchmark durability and protective performance.
+The program was structured in two phases: an initial screening phase to evaluate candidate liner systems under simulated service exposure, followed by a detailed characterization phase focused on degradation mechanisms and barrier behaviour.

 This structured, multi-stage testing approach enabled the elimination of underperforming candidates and ensured the selection of the most suitable solution based on overall material performance and compatibility.